mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * Three retries are systematically performed in case of an error.
 You cannot adjust the number of retries according to the error message received.
 * The built-in **Reaction** event allows you to react to out-of-the-box actions.
 Learn more in [this page](../building-journeys/reaction-events.md).
 If you want to react to a message sent via a custom action, you need to configure a dedicated event.
 * You cannot place two actions in parallel, you must add them one after the other.
+* There's a technical limitation in journeys today that prevent a profile to be present multiple times in the same journey, at the same time.
+A profile can still reenter a journey (based on a setting), but cannot do it until he fully exited that previous instance of the journey.
+* A profile cannot be present multiple times in the same journey, at the same time.
+If re-entrance is enabled, a profile can reenter a journey, but cannot do it until he fully exited that previous instance of the journey.

 ### Message action {#message-action}